MoeraOrg/moeraorg.github.io/overview/naming.md

 Note that inclusion of the transaction into the blockchain takes time.
-If *activation date* is set to the current time, it may be in the past at the moment when the transaction is being included into the blockchain.
+If *activation date* is set to the current time, it may be in the past at the moment when the transaction is being included in the blockchain.
 To avoid the transaction invalidation for this reason, it is recommended to set *activation date* in the future.